INSTRUCTIONAL FLEET

 PROGRAMMING

 Beginning Sailing: This curriculum teaches the fundamentals of sailing to campers of all ages who may have never sailed, may have sailed but with little or no dinghy experience, may want a refresher after time away, or may simply want to enjoy time on the water with new or old friends.
 Topics include: parts of a boat and what the parts do; rigging a boat; sails and how they work; knots you need to know to sail; getting your boat righted and going again after a capsize; the wind clock and points of sail; sailing upwind and downwind; how to sail to a destination and get back home; and general skills for safe boat handling in low breeze conditions.
-Campers will learn by doing with higher emphasis on having fun experiences and lower emphasis on boat performance.
+Campers will learn by doing with higher emphasis on having fun experiences and lesser emphasis on boat performance.
 Target audience are ages 7-12.
 Program length is 10 days offered in 3 sessions.

 Intermediate/Advanced Sailing: This curriculum assumes mastery of beginning sailing skills and focuses on increasing camper confidence and boat performance when on the water in low through moderate breeze conditions.
-Typically, Intermediate Campers have completed multiple sailing class or can demonstrate equivalent skills and knowledge when sailing this curriculum and are ages 9 and above.
+Typically, Intermediate Campers have previously completed sailing class or can demonstrate equivalent skills and knowledge when sailing this curriculum and are ages 9 and above.
 Advanced Campers have completed multiple Intermediate sailing classes or can demonstrate equivalent skills and knowledge when sailing this this curriculum and are ages 11 and above.
 Program length is 10 days offered in 3 sessions.

 Sailing skills are refined through games, challenges, drills, deeper understanding of sailing theory, and getting the repetitions needed to learn and grow.
 Advanced Campers are introduced to competitive activities that demonstrate how boat performance and the more complex rules of the road (commonly called the Racing Rules of Sailing) work together to improve seamanship.
 Advanced Campers continue to learn by doing with emphasis shifting toward increasing boat performance.
 Advanced Campers will know how to identify their wind environment, correctly balance their boat and steer and adjust their sails for all points of sail in light to moderate breeze, maneuver through complex tacking and jibing situations with conflicts, round marks to port and to starboard with conflicts, back their boats, start and stop their boats and hold fixed positions, and master time/distance problems.